 - Once crops are ready for harvest (see the 'how long to potatoes take to grow' guide above), empty the pot, clean off the compost and enjoy the spuds!

-Want to learn more about the benefits of home grown food?
-Read our blog post here outlining some of the top reasons why you should grow your own food.
+Worried about potato blight?
+Read here to find out how to prevent and treat it.
+If you'd like to learn more about the benefits of home grown food, read our blog post here outlining some of the top reasons why you should grow your own food.
 After all, there is nothing quite as fulfilling as eating the fruits (or vegetables!) of your own labour!